daksh-goyal/daksh-goyal.github.io/src/content/about/index.md

 avatar: './me.jpg'
 skills:
   - JavaScript (ES6+)
-  - React & Redux
+  - Angular
   - Node.js
+  - TypeScript
+  - MongoDB
   - Deno
-  - TypeScript
   - Docker
+  - React
   - Python
-  - C++
-  - PyTorch
-  - TensorFlow
 ---

-Hello!
-I'm Daksh Goyal, I enjoy creating websites and web apps that perform just as good as they look.
-I always look forward to learning new things.
+Hey there!
+This is Daksh.
+I enjoy maths, brainstorming ideas to solve a particular problem, giving reviews on different decisions being made.
+I am almost always doing all of this tasks back and forth simultaneously at my job as a software developer.

+I currently work for [Signzy](https://signzy.com/) as a fullstack web developer.
+At work, I mostly work on apps that have a Nodejs backend (assisted by frameworks like loopback, koa etc.) and an Angular frontend, with MongoDB as the database of choice.

+Apart from work I always am interested in learning things that help me get better as a developer and as a person.
+Currently I have been going through a lot of talks by well known developers and exploring the intriguing ideas of functional programming, test driven development (TDD) and the importance of architechture & good coding practices.
+When I am not doing any of this, I like to indulge in sports.

-I recently graduated from [NIT-K](https://www.nitk.ac.in) in May, 2021 with a degree in civil engineering.
-I've been passionately following the self-taught web developer path, trying to better myself at building performant websites that provide a great user experience.
+I graduated from [NIT-K](https://www.nitk.ac.in) in May, 2021 with a Bachelor's degree in Civil Engineering, and have been learning web development and all the other stuff out of my sheer interest and passion towards tech.

-Besides my passion for web development, I also am enthusiastic about machine learning and the immense potential to integrate it into various different fields.

-Currently, I'm actively looking for opportunities as a web developer.
+I am open to new opportunities as a web developer.

 Here is a non-exhaustive list of technologies I've worked with: